BEng(Hons) Mechanical Engineering (with Foundation Year)

 *calculated from compulsory and option module choices (where applicable) each year

-You can study this course full-time over four (BEng) or five (MEng) years, or part-time on a day release basis.
+You can study this course full-time over four (BEng) or five (MEng) years.

 You'll be assessed through a mix of examinations, assignments and group projects.
 An individual project is a key assessment in your final year.